877-852-8463CareersLocationsPatient PortalRequest Appointment

 Other IOLs can give patients visual feedback issues, including halos and glares.
 However, those who have opted for Vivity lenses have been reporting fewer of these light-related troubles.
 This substantially improves your vision for nighttime driving.

-Will I Need Glasses or Contacts with Vivity Intraocular Lenses After My Cataract Surgery?
+Will I Need Glasses or Contacts with Vivity Intraocular Lenses?

 Thanks to the enhancements provided by the Alcon AcrySof® IQ Vivity® Lens, you may no longer need glasses or contacts once the intraocular lenses are inserted during cataract surgery.
 It’s possible that whether you’re looking at a near or far fixed point, or even staring at a computer screen, you’ll be able to see without the help of glasses or contact lenses for the first time!